-These activities give students practice composing

-brief, original accounts in response to the story.
+These activities give students practice composing brief, original accounts in response to the story.
 The purpose of the activities is to encourage selfexpression and also to give students opportunities to use some of the vocabulary, language patterns, and ideas in the book.
 Use more than one of these activities if students are interested in writing and are comfortable writing.
 If students are not sure how to begin their accounts, you may want to use the starter sentences suggested here:

-1. Decide which character in the story is your favorite (the old woman, the eagle, or the eagle's friend).
+1. Decide which character in the story is your favorite (the boy without a name, his parents, his friend, the wise man).
 Describe the character and explain why that character is your favorite.
 You may want to begin the story like this: My favorite character in the story is .

-2. Retell the story in your own words, being sure to include the old woman, the eagle, and the eagle's friend.
+2. Retell the story in your own words, being sure to include the boy without a name, his parents, his friend, and the wise man.

 3. Imagine that there is a sequel to this story another story that begins where this one ends.
-Think about what might happen next to the eagle.
-You may want to begin the story like this: After the eagle went back to his nest, he had another adventure...
+Think about what might happen next to the boy now that he has a name and now that he and his friend have special dreams.
+You may want to begin the story like this: After Husni and Anwar left the wise man's house ...